publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch105/schII–B/m__us_usc_t42_s9858c.md

                     (II) taking into consideration the cost of providing higher quality child care services than were provided under this subchapter before November 19, 2014; and

-                    (III) without, to the extent practicable, reducing the number of families in the State receiving such assistance to carry out this subchapter, relative to the number of such families on Novebmer 19, 2014; and
+                    (III) without, to the extent practicable, reducing the number of families in the State receiving such assistance to carry out this subchapter, relative to the number of such families on November 19, 2014; and

                 (iv) describe how the State will provide for timely payment for child care services provided under this subchapter.